open-web3-stack/polkadot-ecosystem-tests/README.md

 - The tests are always running against the block numbers specified in environment variables, which are configured in both `.env` and `KNOWN_GOOD_BLOCK_NUMBERS.env`.
 This ensures everything is reproducible.
 - Snapshots are used to compare the actual results with the expected results.
 The tests will fail if the snapshots are different, but it doesn't necessarily mean something is wrong.
 It is possible, for example, that some data structure has changed due to a runtime upgrade.
 In such cases, you can run `yarn test -u` to update the snapshots.
 However, always manually inspect the diffs to ensure they are expected.

+## Merge PR

+Use `/bot merge` command in a comment to approve and enable auto-merge of a PR.
+Use `/bot cancel-merge` to cancel the auto-merge.

+The user have to be authorized in the [command-runner-config.json](./.github/command-runner/command-runner-config.json) file to use the commands.

 ## Develop new tests

 ### Add a new chain